5 steps to boost your cash flow using accounting software

 “Accounting software is usually seen as being just for tracking your financial history and paying taxes,” says Alka Sood, a BDC business consultant.
 “But the main reason you should be using it is to watch your cash flow so you can run your business better.”

 Sood shares this five-step approach to boosting your cash flow by using accounting software.

 Good cash management starts with a cash flow projection.
 Use your accounting software or a spreadsheet to list all the fixed and variable revenues and costs you anticipate over the coming year.
 (Not all accounting software offer high-quality cash flow projection tools.
 Microsoft Excel spreadsheets are a good alternative.
 Excel offers several free cash flow management spreadsheets in its templates.)

 Then, take a look at your projection and notice any coming cash flow dips.
 Knowing about these in advance gives you a chance to seek additional financing, change the timing of major spending, cut expenses, boost your cash reserves or ask suppliers for breathing room.

 “A cash flow projection gives you peace of mind,” Sood says.
 “You can sleep better at night when you don’t have to worry about surprises and how you’re going to pay the bills.”

 Businesses typically track cash flow on a monthly basis.
 It’s important to record cash inflows and outflows in the month they’ll occur, not the month you make a sale or first get a bill.

-Read BDC’s free eBook, Master Your Cash Flow, to learn more about cash flow projections.
+Read BDC’s free guide, Taking Control of Your Cash Flow, to learn more about cash flow projections.